abidikarima/Dialect-lexicon/README.md

 <b>License</b>: GNU General public License V3.0<br>
 <b>Resource URL</b>: https://smart.loria.fr/corpora/<br>
 <b>Resource description</b>: <br>
-This resource concern the Algerian dialect, it is generated automatically by using iterative multilingual word embedding approach. <br>
-Each entry of this lexicons is composed by a word, written in Arabic script (modern standard Arabic or dialect) or Latin script (Arabizi, French or English). for each word  several wwriting forms  in a script different from the one used for the word itself are extracted from YouTube.
+This ressource gather words with their  writing possibilities forms( orthographic variability), which is the main characteristic of Arabic dialects.
+The orthographic variability is due to the lack of standardization of writing, the use of Arabizi (writing arabic words- with latin characters)  and the lack of grammatical rules in writing in social networks. the lexicon was built automatically by using words emedding.
+Each entry  composed of word and their possiblilities   writing forms in diffrent script.
+This resource can be very useful in many applications of automatic language processing.
 A sample is given below. <br>

 <table>
   <tr>